GenesisHub/gFeatures/README.md

 ## Copyright
 GenesisHub and gFeatures are property of GenesisHub.

-© 2015 GenesisHub & DolphinBox - All Rights Reserved.
+Â© 2015 GenesisHub & DolphinBox - All Rights Reserved.

 http://genesishub.net/
 http://dolphinbox.net/